 You can take succulents on a plane either in your carry on or checked luggage but if traveling internationally you must check the Customs rules.
-In fact succulents will probably survive the journey better than other types of plant.
+In fact succulents will probably survive the journey better than any other plant type.

 Can I carry a potted plant on a plane?

-The TSA allows you to take potted plants on a plane.
-You only need to follow the rules and regulations of the airlines that you will choose for traveling and check if they are allowed if flying internationally.
+The TSA allows you to take potted house plants on a plane.
+You only need to follow the rules and regulations of the airlines that you will be traveling with and check if they are allowed if flying on international flights.